Computer Science

 PHD Syracuse University

-Cyber-Physical-Human Systems; Statistical Inference & Machine Learning; Nudge & Persuasion; Security, Fairness, Transparency and Trust.
+Cyber-Physical-Human Systems; Statistical Inference and Machine Learning; Nudge and Persuasion; Security, Fairness, Transparency and Trust.

 Sahra Sedigh Sarvestani, Associate Professor